cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 for curves where q=5 (mod 8), including Curve25519.

 ~~~
-map2curve_elligator2_5mod8(alpha)
+map2curve_elligator2_5mod8(alpha, ctr=0)
+Inputs:
-Input: alpha, an octet string to be hashed.
+  - alpha, an octet string to be hashed.
+  - ctr, an integer in [0, 255] that defaults to 0 if unspecified.
 Output: (x, y), a point on E.

 Constants: